 Rule 26 is important because it states that parties must disclose electronically stored information that the disclosing party may use to support its claims or defenses.

-On the other hand, Federal Rules of Evidence specify that digital evidence is admissible in court under certain conditions that primarily focus on its relevance, authenticity, and integrity.
+On the other hand, the Federal Rules of Evidence specify that digital evidence is admissible in court under certain conditions that primarily focus on its relevance, authenticity, and integrity.

 As for authenticity, this means that the hash value needs to be checked for evidence to be considered viable.